Saturday, December 21, 2024

 The database table is a structure that contains data organized by rows and columns.
 Tables have descriptive names.
 Table columns also have specific names.
 Besides, each column is assigned the data type that defines which values that column can store.

-MS SQL Server provides the following options for creating tables:
+SQL Server provides the following options for creating tables:

-• The CREATE TABLE command: It is the standard method used to create an SQL Server table.
+• The CREATE TABLE command: It is the standard method used to create a SQL Server table.
 Here we can specify columns, data types, set constraints, and define other table properties.
 Besides, it allows the developers to save the script and reuse it whenever needed, even automatically.

 • The SELECT AS/SELECT INTO command: This method creates a new table from the existing one based on the SELECT query result set.
 The resulting table inherits the structure of the “source” table, whether or not it contains any records.
 This method provides a convenient way to generate a new table with the same structure as the original one.